Skip to content

 Removing Elements

 Returning AttributeRewriteAction::remove_element() (or ScriptRewriteAction::RemoveNode for inline content) removes the element entirely, so integrations can drop publisher-provided markup when the Trusted Server already injects a safe alternative.
-Prebid, for example, simply removes prebid.js because the unified TSJS bundle is injected automatically at the start of <head>.
+Prebid, for example, removes publisher prebid.js tags because it ships its own deferred bundle (tsjs-prebid.min.js).

 6. Register the Module

-Add the module to crates/common/src/integrations/mod.rs's builder list.
+Add the module to crates/trusted-server-core/src/integrations/mod.rs's builder list.
 The registry will call its register function automatically.
 Once registered:

 • handle_publisher_request receives the same registry so HTML responses get integration shims without further code changes.